 The big picture is that the courts will only do what is necessary to help the incapacitated person/ward, not take away all rights under every situation, and may even avoid a guardianship if other planning has been put into place.
 As an example:

 Husband names Wife as his durable power of attorney.
 Husband's daughter from a previous marriage does not get along with her step-mother.
 Husband is having cognitive issues due to his advancing dementia.
 Daughter thinks her father is spending too much of his own money on his health care so she files a guardianship action to try and make Dad's financial and health care decisions.
 In the guardianship hearing, Florida law says that the judge must look at the entire situation, especially the previously created Durable Power of Attorney, and must assess whether a guardianship is worth the expense and intrusive aspects of taking away Husband's rights.
-If, for instance, Husband is safe and home and his Wife is making good decisions, the court will likely not appoint a guardianship, even if Dad does not have capacity to make his own decisions.
+If, for instance, Husband is safe at home and his Wife is making good decisions, the court will likely not appoint a guardianship, even if Dad does not have capacity to make his own decisions.

 The Battling Powers of Attorney